mrrooijen/dotfiles/README.md

 ## Dotfiles

-This configuration attempts to be as minimal as possible, preferring built-in options where viable.
+This environment attempts to be as minimal as possible, only installing and configuring the more essential packages.

-The installations and configurations serve as a minimal foundation to build on.
-Elixir and Ruby installations are configured to be managed with [kiex], [ruby-install]/[chruby].
-Additional software such as PostgreSQL and Docker can be installed using [homebrew].

 #### Installation

-Execute the following command to initialize the setup:
+Run this command to initialize the setup:

 ```
 curl https://raw.githubusercontent.com/mrrooijen/dotfiles/master/install | bash